RichardWilliams/MVC-NHibernate-Ninject/README.txt

 Database
 --------
+Take care here as the NHibernate SessionFactory creation will remove your current database everytime it is run.
+This will happen for every call to SessionFactory.
+This is most certainly not ideal for a live site and probably should be managed via a different mechanism.

 I have set this up with PostgreSQL db so you will have to install Postgre.
 Create a database called "MVCApp1", a Login Role "mvcuser" with a password "mvcpassword", with a right that can create database objects.
 Or if you would like to change